Mohammed Buba Marwa: Public administration

 He has held several command and staff appointments in the Nigeria Army, including Deputy Defense Adviser at the Nigerian Embassy in Washington DC.
-By and large, he is renowned for his public administration acumen.

-Appointed Military Governor of old Borno State (present Borno and Yobe states) from June 1990 to 1992, his administration had a far-reaching impact on the populace in diverse ways including in health care delivery, education and agriculture.
+He was Military Governor of old Borno State (present Borno and Yobe states) from June 1990 to 1992.
 Marwa created the first Ministry of Water Resources and by direct labour, the state undertook the construction of roads and completed the Maiduguri International Hotel.

 The appointment of Gen Marwa as the administrator of Borno State coincided with the time Idriss Deby, erstwhile rebel, seized power from President Hisen Habre, thereby dislodging members of the Chadian Army, some of who went rogue and carried out raids across the border into Borno State.
-The marauders' pillaging of towns, villages and communities, was not unlike Boko Haram’s.
+The marauders' pillaging of towns, villages and communities, was not unlike Boko Haram's.

 In 1992, Gen Marwa was posted as Registrar of the Nigerian Defence Academy.
 And in 1993, he returned to foreign service as Defence Attache at the Mission of Nigeria to the United Nations in New York.

 In August 1996, he was appointed Military Administrator of Lagos State.
 His three-year tenure in the state was accompanied by strategic programmes.
 The feats were achieved on a strict budget of N14billion.
 Marwa, who did not borrow from any bank throughout his tenure, handed over a cash amount of N2billion―the highest amount handed over from one state administration to another.

-His exemplary leadership earned him “Nigeria’s Man of the Year 1997” by Newswatch, Nigeria’ oldest and influential weekly magazine.
+His leadership earned him "Nigeria's Man of the Year 1997" by Newswatch, Nigeria's oldest and influential weekly magazine.